ziutek/simple_go_wiki/README.md

     }

 Last function uses MySQL *INSERT ...
 ON DUPLICATE KEY UPDATE* query.
-It inserts or updates article depending on whether it exists or not exists.
+It inserts or updates article depending on whether it exists or not exists in the table.

 ## Controller